LizzyonGit/sotis-lifecoach/README.md

 An issue was to 'serve images in next-gen formats', suggesting to fix the hero image and my rounded image.
 I converted those to .webp images.

-It also said to 'properly size images', and suggested to fix my logo and the rounded image.
-I made my logo file and rounded image smaller, but still made sure the original images would always be larger than they actually will be displayed, as I don't want the risk of the images getting enlarged and lose quality.
+It also said to 'properly size images', and suggested to fix my logo and the image of Sotis at work.
+I made my logo and image files smaller, but still made sure the uploaded images would always be larger than they actually will be displayed, as I don't want the risk of the images getting enlarged and lose quality.

-I got an approvement after this to 92%, but the performance score does change from time to time, as my computer is also a bit slow.
+After this, performance improved to 92%, but the score does change from time to time, as my computer is also a bit slow.

 ![Lighthouse result 2](docs/screenshots/lighthouse-home-2.png)